How do infrared panels work?

 The required wattage for traditional convector heaters is calculated on the size or volume of any given room.

 Infrared is only concerned with the surface area of the objects and walls inside.
 Because of this, you need around 30% less wattage than you would with a traditional convector heater such as a radiator or storage heater.
 This 30% reduction in the required wattage could save you big money, especially with increasing energy costs, particularly when you consider that heating is the number one contributor to high household bills.
-The heaters are also exceptionally efficient because, unlike convection heaters, they warm objects directly and do not lose heat with the circulation of air.
+These low energy heaters are also exceptionally efficient because, unlike convection heaters, they warm objects directly and do not lose heat with the circulation of air.
 This means that your room will reach a higher ambient temperature with far infrared than it will with a convection heater of the same wattage – reducing your heating bills again.

 Infrared is electric heating and must therefore be expensive to run?